Exporting to HEC-RAS

 6. Similarly click on the Select button beside Right bank, and choose the Bank_right feature.

 7. Click the Add button beside Sections and select all the section features (this is easily done by holding down the Shift key) as shown in Figure 5.
+Note: cross sections names should be numeric only.

 Figure 5: Selecting Sections